-When all or parts of the user interface will be developed, it is important that it is done in a successful way.
+When all or parts of the user interface will be developed, it is important that the user interface (the user screens) are designed early.

 Experience shows that usability problems must be detected and removed before programming.
 Later on it is too expensive to remove the many problems that require program changes.
-To achieve this, we make mockups of the screens with paper and pencil or simple computer tools.
-We use the mockups for think-aloud usability tests.
+To achieve this, we make early prototypes of the screens with paper and pencil or simple computer tools.
+We use the mockups for thinkaloud usability tests.
 Most usability problems can actually be detected this way.
-Next we modify the mockups to remove the problems, and test again.
-This approach is the basis for the early proof of usability in B3-2.
+Next we modify the mockups to remove the problems, test again, and so on.
+This approach is the basis for the early proof of usability in B3-2 (POC).